cnnp-lab/CorticalFoldingAnalysisTools/README.md

 ### Before you start

 You need to consider if you wish to use the GUI or prefer to use and adapt the core scripts.
 The former is recommended as a first step, as it brings together all the key functionalities in one place.
-A **manual** can be found in the "Graphic User Interface" folder, and is the easiest place to start.
+A **manual** can be found in the "Graphic UI" folder, and is the easiest place to start.
 We generally recommend a Linux/Unix or MacOS environment, which is what we have tested most extensively.

 #### Required external library